Lower bounds for the simplexity of the n-cube: Introduction

 \section{Introduction}

 This work is devoted to some properties of dissections of convex polytopes into simplices with vertices in vertices of the polytope.
 From now on by a dissection we mean representation of a polytope as a union of non-overlapping (i.e. their interiors do not intersect) simplices.
-In case each two simplices of a dissection intersect by their common face we'll call such dissection a triangulation.
-Obviously for planar case each dissection is a triangulation.
-However for higher dimensions that's not true.
+In case each two simplices of a dissection intersect by their common face we will call such dissection a triangulation.
+Obviously each dissection of a convex planar polygon is a triangulation.
+However for higher-dimensional convex polytopes that is not true.

-One of the most important problems concerning triangulations is a problem of finding a minimal triangulation for a given polytope, i.e. triangulation with a minimal number of simplices.
-For a polygon the number of triangles in a triangulation is always equal to $v-2$, where $v$ is a number of vertices of a polygon.
+One of the most important problems concerning triangulations is that of finding the minimal triangulation for a given polytope, i.e. triangulation with the minimal number of simplices.
+For a polygon the number of triangles in a triangulation is always equal to $v-2$, where $v$ is the number of vertices of the polygon.
 The situation is very different even for the three-dimensional case.
-Three-dimensional cube can be triangulated into six or into five tetrahedra.
+Three-dimensional cubes can be triangulated both into six or into five tetrahedra.

-In the next section of this work we consider dissections of \textit{prismoids} and prove some properties for them.
+In the next section of this paper we consider dissections of \textit{prismoids} and prove some properties for them (see also \cite{Glaz}).
 By prismoids we mean $n$-dimensional polytopes all vertices of which lie in two parallel $(n-1)$-dimensional hyperplanes.
-For instance, the set of prismoids contains cubes, prisms, 0/1-polytopes (i.e. polytopes all Cartesian coordinates of which are 0 or 1, see \cite{Ziegler2}).
-In the third section we'll show how these properties can be used for finding lower bounds for the simplexity of the $n$-dimensional cube.
-In the last section we'll prove a new asymptotic lower bound for the simplexity of the $n$-cubes.
+For instance, the set of prismoids contains cubes, prisms, 0/1-polytopes (i.e. polytopes all Cartesian coordinates of which are 0 or 1, see \cite{Ziegler2, Ziegler}).
+In the third section we will show how these properties can be used for finding lower bounds for the number of simplices in simplicial dissections of the $n$-dimensional cube.
+In the last section we will prove the new asymptotic lower bound for the number of simplices in simplicial dissections of the $n$-cubes.

-We use the following notations: $dis(n)$ is a minimal number of simplices in a dissection of the $n$-dimensional cube, $triang(n)$ is a minimal number of simplices in a triangulation of the $n$-dimensional cube, $\rho(n)$ is a maximal determinant of a $0/1$-matrices.
+We use the following notations: $dis(n)$ is the minimal number of simplices in a dissection of the $n$-dimensional cube, $triang(n)$ is the minimal number of simplices in a triangulation of the $n$-dimensional cube, and $\rho(n)$ is the maximal determinant of a $0/1$-matrix.
+The term simplexity used in the literature is somewhat ambiguous.
+We will use this term for $triang(n)$.
 Obviously $triang(n) \geq dis(n)$.
-In our work all the lower bounds will be given for dissections.
-Hence they are all true for triangulations too.
+In our work all the lower bounds will be given for dissections and subsequently they are all true for the simplexity.